 If you're using the old navigation, this report can be filtered by PI, program, team, and release vehicle through the Configuration bar and page-level filters.
 If you're using the new navigation, use the sidebar to filter by PI and the page filters to filter by program or team.
 Use the View dropdown menu inside of Extra Configs to select the look of each work item icon.

-Right-click any work item, except themes, to move it around the map to different columns, or to view the item itself.
-Click a theme, an epic, a capability, a feature, or a story to highlight its relationship with the other work items on the page.
+Right-click any work item to open a menu to move it around the map to different columns, or view its Details panel.
+Click a work item to highlight its relationship with the other work items on the page.
 Hover over an item to display brief information about the item with an explanation of text coloration.